viraatdas/BitGrok/README.md

 # BitGrok

-Grok inspired model using ternary {-1, 0, 1} weights.
+Grok-1 inspired model using ternary {-1, 0, 1} weights.

 A lot of the implementation currently has been taken from the Grok implementation.
 The main change is the exchange of the quantized 8 bit weight to a quantized 1 bit weight.